martinbuberl/VersionTasks/README.md

 ### Templating

 The template contains the placeholder which are replaced on every build with the corresponding values from your repository.
 There are no restrictions on the file type or how a template needs to look like.

-For example a template written in C# could look like the following example:
+For example a template written in C# could look like the following:

 **TemplateFile: Version.tmp**